 From the start of EMS to Maastricht, 1979 to 1991

 The EMS was built on exchange rates defined with reference to a newly created ECU (European Currency Unit), a weighted average of EMS currencies.
 An exchange rate mechanism (ERM) was used to keep participating currencies within a narrow band.
-The EMS represented a new and unprecedented coordination of monetary policies between the Member States, and operated successfully for over a decade.
+The EMS represented a new and unprecedented coordination of monetary policies between EU countries, and operated successfully for over a decade.

-This success provided the impetus for further discussions between the Member States on achieving economic and monetary union.
+This success provided the impetus for further discussions between EU countries on achieving economic and monetary union.
 At the request of the European leaders, the European Commission President, Jacques Delors, and the central bank governors of the EU Member States produced the 'Delors Report' on how EMU could be achieved.

 From Maastricht to the euro and the euro area, 1991 to 2002

 The Delors Report proposed a three-stage preparatory period for economic and monetary union and the euro area, spanning the period 1990 to 1999.
 Preparations involved:

 - completing the internal market (1990-1994), namely through the introduction of the free movement of capital

 - preparing for the European Central Bank (ECB) and the European System of Central Banks (ESCB), and achieving economic convergence (1994-1999)